 Know your audience

 Before finding and analyzing SEO competitor keywords, you need to be aware of your target audience.
 Failure to comprehend whom you are targeting will result in your competitor’s keyword research analysis starting before it starts.
-Focusing on the right target audience enhances the ability to attract quality traffic to your website .It will improve as a result of the relevancy of your keyword efforts.
+According to HubSpot’s research on target audience analysis, focusing on the right target audience enhances the ability to attract quality traffic to your website, improving the overall relevancy of your keyword efforts.

 Whether it is traditional keyword research or competitor analysis, a crucial step is answering the following questions:

 Finding answers to the questions will provide insights into why keyword research is important for SEO.
-This is especially important given that search engines are the number one channel through which consumers discover new brands.
+This is especially important given that data from Think with Google confirms search engines are the number one channel through which consumers discover new brands.

 Identifying your competitors